 This five-year residency prepares residents for either private practice or academic medicine by training with a board-certified staff that teaches management concepts in:

 - Pediatric otolaryngology

 - Head and neck trauma

 In addition, our Clinician-Investigator Training Program gives residents the option of obtaining a master's degree in biomedical science through a year of fully funded research experience.

-This residency uses a unique apprenticeship system in which residents are assigned to one or two staff consultants for three-month periods.
+This residency uses a unique apprenticeship system in which residents are assigned one-to-one to a staff consultant for 10-week periods.
 This system allows the resident graduated responsibility and close supervision and interaction.
 In the final year, trainees may become chief resident associates having complete responsibility for their own clinic and operative cases.

 The Otolaryngology - Head and Neck Surgery Residency is accredited by the American Council of Graduate Medical Education.